wcarlsen/captains-log/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/wcarlsen/captains-log)

 # Captain's log :wheel_of_dharma:
 A metrics exporter for Kubernetes events.
-In this project we assume that events older than default 5 seconds is old news and we will discard them.
+In this project we assume that events older than default 5 seconds is old news and we will discard them in order to avoid holding state.

 It requires a Kubernetes config file to consume events and for local development you will need Python 3.8 and pipenv installed.